rokyan/hfdp/README.md

 *Facade* - provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the substem easier to use.

 *Template method* - define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+*Iterator* - provide a way to access the elements of an aggregate object sequentially without exposing its underlying implementation.

+*Composite* - compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.